 The Monotti Protocol aims to be at the same time extremely simple yet extremely effective.
 It consists of three main epidemic or pandemic control approaches, to be implemented all together in order for it to work best, and eliminate the need to worry about respiratory viruses at a societal level.
 I compiled it on the 2nd January 2021 as an alternative and less disruptive solution than the unprecedented and untested Covid19 epidemic restrictive control measures put in place by a number of governments.
 These measures were all based on assumptions without any evidence to their efficacy or validity, apart from a few predictive epidemiological models made when the parameters of aerosol and other modes of transmission of this virus were still unknown, and there was no allowance for the subsequently proved levels of pre-existing immunity, nor for the variety of each individual’s personal immunity potential to mount a strong and effective natural defence against SARSCoV2 aided by high enough levels of vitamin D for killer T-cells to draw upon.

-More recently it has also been proved that in the peak of coronavirus season at least two thirds of Covid19 cases which led to severe disease or mortality were in people who were in or had visited a hospital, confirming that the main driver of transmission are hospital buildings, and further discrediting as baseless the idea that a community wide lockdown has any effect on rates of transmission leading to severe cases or death.
+More recently it has also been proved that in the peak of coronavirus season at least two thirds of Covid19 cases which led to severe disease or mortality were in people who were in or had visited a hospital, confirming that the main driver of transmission are hospital buildings, and further discrediting the idea that a community wide lockdown has any effect on rates of transmission leading to severe cases or death.
 In fact, it is precisely because lockdowns do not include hospitals and severe Covid19 is an institution spread disease, affecting hospitals and care homes, that it is not possible for them to have any effect on transmission rates leading to severe or fatal infections.
 In this sense, addressing the spread of severe or fatal Covid19 is an architectural problem which needs to look at ventilation, restoration and sanitary systems of hospital and care home buildings rather than closing down shops or businesses.
 Healthy people should consider their vitamin D levels in order to avoid hospital buildings during peak respiratory virus season, see point two below.
 However, in order to prevent people going to hospitals the first element to remove is fear, and the first thing to address in order to decrease fear is the testing of asymptomatic people.

 The Monotti Protocol’s Three Points: